SamuliLam/firestore-grafana-pipeline/docs/04_Developer_Instructions.md

 ## 3. Implemented Features / Out of Scope / Not Implemented

 ### ✅ Implemented:

-* Live sensor data ingestion via REST API
+* **Dynamic Metric Mapping:** Administrators can define how raw sensor JSON keys map to human-readable metrics through the UI.
+* **Discovery Mode:** Automatic capture of "Unknown Sensors" into a dedicated discovery list for easy onboarding.
-* On-demand historical data synchronization from Firestore
+* **Historical Data Backfill:** On-demand synchronization and re-processing of historical data from Firestore to TimescaleDB after sensor configuration.
-* Sensor metadata management via frontend UI
-* Visualization of sensor metrics using embedded Grafana dashboards
-* Visualization of sensor metadata using geo-mapping features in Grafana
+* **Secure Authentication:** Integrated **Auth0** framework with role-based access control (RBAC) and an "Authentication Guard" for protected routes.
+* **Advanced Visualization:** Dynamic Grafana Dashboards and Geomaps embedded via iframes with automatic refresh logic.

 ### 🚫 Out of Scope / Not Implemented:

-* User authentication and role-based access control for both frontend and Grafana
-* Alerting and notifications in Grafana
-* Historical data synchronization for nested firestore collections (example: `sensor_category/zone1/sensorA`)
-* Responsive frontend that is supported by differenct screen sizes
+* **Automated CI/CD:** Deployment currently requires manual submodule updates on the Metropolia VM (see Future Development).
+* **Sensor Config Profiles:** No predefined profiles for common sensor types(Ruuvitag, Teros.); all mapping configurations are manual.
+* **Real-time Alerts:** No alerting or notification system based on sensor thresholds or anomalies.

 ## 4. Instructions for Future Development